 I in no way wish to stress anyone out by that paragraph.
 Not at all.
 I said your life changes, not that all fun goes away.
 At least self time fun doesn’t have to go away, but post baby you will actually have to plan it.
 You will also need to prioritize and negotiate with your partner.
-Because, unless you have unlimited wealth, you won’t be able to just hire a baby sitter or have a live-in nanny take care of the baby or your children everytime you want to go indulge in some self care.
-It will take some creativity to re-define what self care can mean (it can be way smaller and not as extravagent than the word implies).
+Because, unless you have unlimited wealth, you won’t be able to just hire a baby sitter or have a live-in nanny take care of the baby or your children every time you want to go indulge in some self care.
+It will take some creativity to re-define what self care can mean (it can be way smaller and not as extravagant than the word implies).
 And your mate will need to support you doing this, and then you will need to do vice versa.
 That means each of you taking turns sometimes with Junior while the other has some free time.
 Our motto is to do it EVERYDAY.
-PAM Co-Founder, Anna Getty, very carefully chose our 4th Initiative during Pregnancy Awareness Month to be “Nurture”, as in self care.
+We very carefully chose our 4th Initiative during Pregnancy Awareness Month to be “Nurture”, as in self care.
 We focus the entire last week of May on this topic.
 It is to remind us that we can and need to make time for nurturing ourselves.
 Now this can take many forms.
 It can be something small or something more extravagant.
 But the point here is you need to do it, this is crucial for your ability to parent, to love your partner, and to be happy in life.

 - Have a cup of tea in the middle of your day, sit down and look out the window while sipping slowly